acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 ## Probes

-Applications running for a long time sometimes fail in strange ways, or take time to startup before they are ready to take traffic.
-To ensure the container is running and ready to take traffic there are probes.
+Applications running for a long time sometimes fail in strange ways, or take time to startup before they are ready to receive traffic.
+To ensure the container is running and ready to receive traffic there are probes.

-There are three types of probes readiness, liveness, and startup.
+There are three types of probes: `readiness`, `liveness`, and `startup`.
 Probes are defined per container in a list.
 You can define one of each type per container.
 If the probes fail, the container is restarted.

 Each probe type has the following parameters that can be optionally set.